 The voucher program can help you with your monthly mortgage payments and other household expenses.
 Eligibility for the program is based on the requirements as defined by HUD and your local public housing agency (PHA).
-In order to be eligible, you must:

 To apply for the Homeowner Voucher Program, you must contact your local PHA.
 If you learn that it does not administer a homeownership program, you can contact the HUD directly.